AT-Publishing/website/_posts/2017-07-19-eth-multisig-hack.md

 So far all ICO money for Edgeless Casino, aeternity and swarm.city is gone.
 It is 153k ETH which was worth about $32M when the heist started.
 At the moment it is around $30M.
 [This is where the coins were sent to](https://etherscan.io/address/0xb3764761e297d6f121e79c32a65829cd1ddb4d32#internaltx).

 The bug has not been fixed yet so the draining might be going to continue for a while longer, unless money is moved out of vulnerable wallets in time.

+**The vulnerability is a serious one, allegedly one only needs the public key and certain kind of metadata and that is enough to regenerate the wallet.**